loveencounterflow/dbay/README.md

   used to call the `db` object as in `db whatever... for whatever in buffer`.
 These repeated calls will happen inside an implicit transaction in case no transaction is already open.

+* **`db.alt`**—the `db.alt` property, when first retrieved, opens a second `better-sqlite3` connection to
+  the same database file.
+Using `pragma journal_mode = wal` (which is the default as of DBay v14.16), this (or any other secondary) connection can be used for concurrent writes.

+* observe that `insert` statements generated with `db.prepare_insert()` are now implicitly bound to `db.alt` to improve DBay's concurrency story.

+* Observe that rows inserted in the same transaction are not visible to the alternative connection until those rows have been `commit`ted.
+Generally, one will want to insert data in one transaction, finish it, and then `begin` a new (explicit or implicit) transaction in order to iterate over existing and possibly inserting new data.
+It is obvious that one does not want this newly inserted data to be visible just yet because that could cause an infinite loop (just like appending to an array while stepping over its elements would create an infinite loop).

 ------------------------------------------------------------------------------------------------------------

 ## Macros for SQL